abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 > ABP automatically discovers this class and registers the setting definitions.

-After defining a setting, now we can create an application service interface and add two methods to simply get our setting value or update the value of our setting.
+After defining a setting, now we can create an application service interface and add two methods to simply get or update the value of our setting.

 * Create an application service interface named `ISwaggerSettingAppService` (or any name you want):